Textile manufacturing: Measurements

 Ends and Picks: Picks refer to the weft, ends refer to the warp.
 The coarseness of the cloth can be expressed as the number of picks and ends per quarter-inch square, or per inch square.
 Ends is always written first.
 For example: Heavy domestics are made from coarse yarns, such as 10's to 14's warp and weft, and about 48 ends and 52 picks.

 Associated job titles

 Associated job titles include piecer, scavenger, weaver, tackler, draw boy.

 Issues

 When a hand loom was located in the home, children helped with the weaving process from an early age.
 Piecing needs dexterity, and a child can be as productive as an adult.
 When weaving moved from the home to the mill, children were often allowed to help their older sisters, and laws had to be made to prevent child labour from becoming established.
 The working conditions of cotton production were often harsh, with long hours, low pay, and dangerous machinery.
 Children, above all, were also prone to physical abuse and often forced to work in unsanitary conditions.
 It should also be noted that children who worked in handlooms often faced extreme poverty and were unable to obtain an education.
-The working conditions of cotton production were often harsh, with long hours, low pay, and dangerous machinery. unable to obtain an education.